Prevent disease, decay and cavities.

 If taken care of properly and monitored by a dental professional, sealants should last between 5 and 10 years.
 Keep your sealants clean by brushing twice a day and flossing once a day.

-At Evanston dental office, our patient’s health is our number one priority, so we make sure to use a BPA free sealant.
+At Evanston dental, our patient’s health is our number one priority, so we make sure to use a BPA free sealant.